-Participants in this course will develop skills for organizing and managing instruction in Career and Technology Education programs.
+Participants in this course will develop skills and systems for organizing and managing instruction in Career and Technology Education programs.
 Particular attention will be given to the organization and management of facilities, students, resources and activities for safe and effective learning.
-Topics will include classroom management, laboratory management, program and instructor effectiveness, state and national safety laws, teacher liability, identifying funding resources, program advisory committees, student organizations, and the role of professional associations.
-This course satisfies one of the four Professional and Technical Education certification pathway requirements.
-Prerequisite: Permission of Instructor.
+Topics will include designing laboratory space, laboratory management, program and instructor effectiveness systems, adapting facilities to reflect diverse student populations, state and national safety laws, teacher liability, identifying funding resources, program advisory committees, student organizations, and the role of professional associations.